60% of Enterprise Marketers Set To Use Artificial Intelligence (AI) in Content Marketing Strategy This Year

 Finding #4: 58 percent of organizations do not have a data scientist in their organization

 One of the key challenges that marketers highlighted is the absence of a data scientist in the organization.
 58% of marketers surveyed said they did not have a data scientist with and additional 10 percent ‘not sure.’
 In the absence of a data scientist, brands often turn to AI to help them uncover insights.

 Finding #5: AI has Become “Mission Critical” to Marketers

 The survey also asked whether AI is mission-critical in current marketing technologies.
-A majority of respondents (54 percent) said AI is a must-have, mission-critical, or important to have in 2018.
+A majority of respondents (54 percent) said AI is a must-have, mission-critical, or important to have.
 This is a tipping point.
 For the first time, the majority of marketers see AI and a key feature in the marketing technology they purchase.
 Additionally, 32% of respondents agreed marketing technologies must integrate AI into their current role and workflow.

 However, more than a quarter of marketers remain skeptical of the benefits of artificial intelligence, with 29% of respondents saying they see AI as a requirement not an added feature.

 Marketers looking to integrate AI into their strategies can start by researching current technology partners that are part of their current workflow, looking at current platforms applying AI and learning about the power of AI.
 The most innovative companies are natively integrating AI into their platform, making it possible for any marketer to be an AI-first marketer today.

 You can download the full survey, results and charts below: